Which Part of the Software Development Life Cycle Can You Outsource?

 Let’s go over the specifics:

+Planning is one of the most crucial software development life cycle phases.
 Since this is the project’s foundation which involves communicating with stakeholders and clients, managing it in-house is the best option.

 You can also manage this phase in-house since it involves assessing the business requirements and checking for flaws in the core plan.
 However, hiring consultants and specialists for their expertise in specific areas will be a good move.